How to Get Started Memory Keeping (even if you've never done anything with your photos)

 However, if you’re totally overwhelmed by the idea of adding memory-keeping to your very full plate, then perhaps I can help.

-I’ll be working one-on-one with clients to put together custom memory-keeping projects and plans beginning in Spring 2018.
+I’ll be working one-on-one with clients to put together custom memory-keeping projects and plans beginning in Fall 2018.

 Your memories matter enough to document them.
 You won’t regret the time you spend doing something with those moments.